vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0013/README.md

 ### 35. Do I have to update to vSphere 8 Update 3 to receive this patch on vSphere 8?

-Yes. vSphere 8 Update 3 was released in July 2024 and is considered the best version of vSphere 8, intended for long-term stability and support.
+Not necessarily.
+While vSphere 8 Update 3 was released in July 2024 and is considered the best version of vSphere 8, intended for long-term stability and support, there are updates for both 8.0.2 and 8.0.3.
+Consult the VMSA itself for the links.

 ### 36. Do I have to update to vSphere 7 Update 3 to receive this patch on vSphere 7?